ChaoticArts/OpenShadows/README.md

 ## Prototype Screenshots
-> Note: Not everything is rendered correctly yet
+> Note: Not everything is rendered correctly yet.
+The screenshots were taken using an OBJ viewer from the exported map data.

 ![Market](/Screenshots/market.jpg?raw=true)
 ![Riva](/Screenshots/riva01.jpg?raw=true)